sunmorgan/sunmorgan/README.md

-Hi I am a freshman from University of Ottawa.
+Hi I am a CS student from University of Ottawa.

 working on:
 - Personal Projects